-- 4. Executive Director.
+4. Executive Director.
 The Executive Director will be hired by a vote of at least two-thirds of the Board of Directors.
-The Executive Director is nominated by the Executive Committee per Article VII. - 5.
-Treasurer.
-The Treasurer is appointed by the Board of Directors.
-The Treasurer is nominated by the Executive Committee per Article VII.
+The Executive Director is nominated by the Executive Committee per

+Article VII.

-6. Leadership Positions.
-The President is the chief elected officer of the Association, serving as chair of the Board of Directors.
-The President is a member of the Board of Directors and the Executive Committee, and presides at their meetings.
+5. Leadership Positions.
+The President is an elected member of the Board of Directors and the Executive Committee.
+The President is the chair of the board and the executive committee and presides at their meetings.